samarthlamba/Brick_Breaker/doc/DESIGN.md

 is the step() method.
 This calls a few key update methods that update various game objects.
 Update methods are private method which call other classes as needed.

 The Physics Engine class is created at the game start and is used to check collision between game objects, primarily the ball and other objects.
 It is called most critically in updateBallAndPaddle() to see if the ball should bounce.
 We also update the list of blocks the physics engine keeps track of every time a major change in the block list of the level takes place, like when the level changes.
+In addition, the Physics Engine uses mathematics to change the ball's X and Y velocity if the ball hits the edge.
+This imiates a sharper path that would happen in real life.

 The Level class and its extensions keep track of the list of blocks active on the screen and perform modifications to them.
 Since blocks are closely associated with powerups, Levels also add powerups to the screen.
 Extensions of the Abstract Level class have a special mechanic that makes